 Mike’s strength lies in giving practical advice targeted to meet his clients’ business goals.
 He understands that companies often need creative solutions—not just the most conservative legal advice.
 Mike digs into his clients’ business so he can help them balance legal risk against their objectives.
 His top goal is to be an extension of the client teams he assists.

 Mike is active in the firm’s pro bono efforts and mentoring programs.
-He has worked on behalf of children in the foster care system and served as a guardian ad litem in family court cases.
-He helps coordinate Shook’s campaign for the United Way of Greater Kansas City, assists with the firm’s recruiting and summer associate programs, and mentors new attorneys at Shook and law students at the University of Missouri - Columbia School of Law.
+He has worked on behalf of children in the foster care system, conducted adoptions and served as a guardian ad litem in family court cases.
+He helps coordinate Shook’s campaign for the United Way of Greater Kansas City, assists with the firm’s recruiting and summer associate programs, and mentors new attorneys at Shook.

-- Arbitrated on behalf of a healthcare information technology company following a challenge to contracts assigned as part of a transaction valued at over $1 billion.
+- Arbitrated a challenge to contracts assigned as part of a transaction valued at more than $1 billion.

 - Litigated on behalf of an international auction company regarding warranty issues improperly raised as consumer fraud claims.

 Attorney-Client Privilege for In-House Attorneys, Update of the Law CLE webinar, June 8, 2023.